HaveAGitGat/Tdarr/README.md

 That file has 3 streams - a video, audio and subtitle stream.
 Subtitles and closed captions are very different.
 Where is the closed caption data in this example?
 It's embedded inside the h264 video stream.

-Extra streams and closed captions which you don't need can cause problems with direct playing and syncing files, so you might as well remove them (I recommend using Bazarr for subtitles).
+Extra streams and closed captions which you don't need can cause problems with direct playing and syncing files, so you might as well remove them (it's recommended to use something like Bazarr for subtitles).
 Even when playing files in programs such as VLC or Kodi, subtitles/closed captions can cause playback delays and make things stuttery for a few seconds when jumping around the video.

 Extra streams can also take up a lot of space.
-Don't be surprised to see some files in your library with 15+ audio/commentary/subtitle tracks in a bunch of different languages .
+Don't be surprised to see some files in your library with 15+ audio/commentary/subtitle tracks in a bunch of different languages.
 These can take up an extra GB+ per file.

 The plugin creator is split into 'Filters' and 'Actions'.
 Filters encapsulate the actions, so the actions will only be carried out if the filter conditions are met.